Coronation of the Bulgarian monarch

-The Bulgarian Monarchs used the titles: Kanasubigi, Khan, Prince (Knyaz) and Tsar (Emperor).

-When acceding to the throne in the First and Second Bulgarian Empire the occasion was marked with a coronation.
-The coronation was conducted by the Bulgarian Orthodox Church.
+The Bulgarian monarchs used the titles kanasubigi, khan, knyaz and tsar (emperor).
+When acceding to the throne in the First and Second Bulgarian Empire the occasion was marked with a coronation, conducted by the Bulgarian Orthodox Church.
 During the Third Bulgarian State accession was marked by an oath on the constitution.

 First Bulgarian Empire

 Eastern Orthodox Christianity entered Bulgaria during the reign of Prince Boris I. He converted to Orthodoxy in 864.
 His godfather was Emperor Michael III and Boris accepted the name Michael as his Christian name.
-His title was changed from the pagan Khan to the Christian Prince.
+His title was changed from the pagan Kanas to the Christian Knyas.

-Prince Simeon I was the first Bulgarian ruler to be crowned in the Orthodox Faith.
-He was crowned outside the city of Constantinople by Patriarch Nicholas I Mystikos in 913.
-He assumed the title Tsar of the Bulgarians and the Romans.
+Prince Simeon I was the first Bulgarian ruler to be crowned in the Christian Faith.
+Halfway through his reign, Simeon assumed the title of Tsar (Emperor) of Bulgarians and the Romans., having prior to that been styled Knyaz.
+He was recognised and crowned by Patriarch Nicholas I Mystikos in 913 as Emperor of the Bulgarians by Patriarch Nicholas in the Blachernae Palace outside the city walls of Constantinople.

 Second Bulgarian Empire

 The rulers of the Second Bulgarian Empire were crowned in Tarnovo.